Diyago/Severstal-Steel-Defect-Detection/README.md

 **SOLUTION**

 **Team - [ods.ai] stainless**

+- Insaf Ashrapov
+- Igor Krashenyi
+- Pavel Pleskov
+- Anton Zakharenkov
-Insaf Ashrapov, Igor Krashenyi, Pavel Pleskov, Anton Zakharenkov, Nikolai Popov
+- Nikolai Popov

 **Models**
 We tried almost every type of model from qubvel`s segmentation model library - unet, fpn, pspnet with different encoders from resnet to senet152.
 FPN with se-resnext50 outperformed other models.
 Lighter models like resnet34 performed aren't well enough but were useful in the final blend.
 Se-resnext101 possibly could perform much better with more time training, but we didn’t test that.